 North Dakota Tree Planting Programs

 Note that tree planting assistance may also available through USDA and ND Game and Fish programs.
 While other programs include trees as one of the eligible conservation practices, the two programs listed here are specifically for tree planting and windbreak management.

 Even if the application deadline for a tree program has passed, we can still begin planning your tree planting for a future application.
 Please call or stop in to discuss these or any other conservation programs; more planning information is available on the Tree Information and Tree Services pages.
 You might also check out the Conservation Planning Resources section of the News and Information page to help plan trees and other conservation practices.

 NDCDEA Tree Planting Initiative: This grant from the ND Outdoor Heritage Fund is administered by the ND Soil Conservation District Employees Association.
 It offers 75% cost share to install approved tree plantings.
 Applications including a tree plan that meets specifications are usually due in late summer.
-The current application deadline for 2023 plantings is September 2nd, and the minimum size planting that can apply at our current rates is 2000 feet of trees.
+The application deadline for 2024 plantings was March 30th, 2023, although there may be another round later this summer.
+The minimum size planting that can apply at our current rates is 2000 feet of trees.
 Contact SCD staff for application information and planning assistance.

 State Agency Programs

 These state agency programs work with private landowners to improve soil health and wildlife habitat on working agricultural lands.

 ND Game & Fish Department: Most, although not all, programs from NDG&F are part of the PLOTS (Private Land Open to Sportsmen) program, which requires that participants agree to allow public access for walk-in hunting.
 Practices available through various programs may include wildlife tree/shrub plantings, grazing systems, cover crops, buffer strips, planting native grasses and forbs, seeding food plots, and other practices.
 In some cases, these programs can pay up to 100% of costs for qualifying wildlife habitat plantings.